Zere0/zere0.github.io/_posts/2025-10-06-university-web-audit.md

 In one of the applications, there are activities where students can submit free-form text that teachers will later review and grade.

-These submissions were stored without sanitization in the database and rendered in the teacher’s panel without any output validation.
-This allowed any student to inject and execute JavaScript code in the teacher’s browser (i.e., via `<script>` tags) when they inevitably viewed the submission.
+These submissions were stored **without sanitization** in the database and rendered in the teacher's panel **without any output validation**.
+This allowed any student to inject and execute JavaScript code in the teacher's browser (i.e., via `<script>` tags) when they inevitably viewed the submission.

-As the session cookie did not have the `HttpOnly` attribute, it could be obtained and exfiltrated using JavaScript (`document.cookie`).
-So, a submission with the following content could have been used to steal teachers’ accounts by exfiltrating their session cookie to the attacker’s server:
+As the session cookie **did not have the `HttpOnly` attribute**, it could be obtained and exfiltrated using JavaScript (`document.cookie`).
+So, a submission with the following content could have been used to **steal teachers' accounts** by exfiltrating their session cookie to the attacker's server:

 ```html